Flights via Mumbai with Jet Airways. Transport private minibus, boat, public transport, overnight sleeper train, plus 1 internal flight.

 11 breakfasts, 2 lunches and 1 dinner included.

-We strongly recommend that you read the essential information in the Families brochure before booking this holiday.
+We strongly recommend that you read the information on pages 4-10 and the essential information on pages 86-87 in the Families brochure before booking this holiday.
+Alternatively, see to the Are You Family page.

 Normal group size and age